jmlopez/Integrator/readme.markdown

 What is Integrator?
 --
-Integrator is a framework that provides conventional chains of responsibility for domain commands.
+Integrator is a framework that provides conventional integration testing.

 Where is CommonAssemblyInfo.cs?